saleor/saleor-app-slack/docs/upstash.md

-# How to configure Upstash for local development
+# How to configure Upstash

 ## Get credentials from Upstash